Shegzzy/Ven3-Flutter-Assessment/README.md

 * Displays a splash screen then navigates to an intro screen.
 * The intro screen displays a button for users to get started with the app
 * The app opens up a friendly UI displaying all the groceries in the store with their details.
+* This app also follows the MVVM architecture pattern

 # Appetize Link
-Here is a link for a quick preview of how the app runs Device Pixel 4.
+Here is a link for a quick preview of how the app runs

+Device Pixel 4.
 Version: 12.0.
 Scale: 75%
 ```
 https://appetize.io/app/uc3nonyj3kcl5ihvxdsay74tea?device=pixel4&osVersion=12.0&scale=75